MTAllic/Cosmic-Claw-V1.0/README.md

 Custom Sign Registration: One of the glove's most groundbreaking features is its ability to learn new signs.
 Users can record custom signs in real-time, and the model updates itself within seconds to include these new gestures.
 This adaptability makes the glove a continuously evolving tool, tailored to meet the unique needs of its users.

 # Get Involved
 We are constantly looking to improve the Sign Language Glove and expand its capabilities.
 Whether you're a developer, a linguist, a machine learning enthusiast, or someone passionate about accessibility, there's room for you to contribute.
+For in-depth details please refer to our uploaded THESIS report.
 Check out our Issues and Projects tabs to see how you can get involved today.
 # License
 This project is licensed under the MIT License - see the LICENSE.md file for details.